nlamprian/gazebo_video_monitors/README.md

 gazebo_video_monitor_plugins provides a gazebo multicamera sensor that can be used for creating different types of videos with multiple views into the gazebo world.

-There are currently three plugins in the package which are explained next.
+There are currently four plugins in the package which are explained next.
 More plugins can be developed, with minimal effort, to fit arbitrary use cases.

 GazeboVideoMonitorPlugin
 ---